-Disparaging jokes about the elderly are everywhere.
-It’s a form of discrimination that is not taken seriously in our society.
-Yet, we need to face the reality of an ageism tsunami and change our attitudes and policies about growing older.
+Cruel jokes about the elderly are everywhere.
+We need to face our ageism tsunami and change our attitudes and policies about growing older.

-As Laura Robins has argued in an article for the American Society on Aging, “the consequences of ageism influence how we are able to live the last third of our lives, and can even affect our life span.”
+The consequences of ageism influence how we are able to live the last third of our lives, and can even affect our life span.

 The World’s Population is Aging

 The world’s population is aging.
 By 2050, the World Health Organization (WHO) estimates two billion people will be aged 60 years or older, up from 900 million in 2015.
 By 2030, Asia will be home to 60 per cent of the world’s over 65.
 A study by the Urban Institute, The Aging Baby Boom: Implications for Employment and Training Programs, concludes that by 2050, the median age of population in the following countries will be: Japan-52, Italy-52, U.K.-43, Finland-46, the U.S. and Canada-42.
 In the European Union in the next 10 years, the number of workers 50–65 will increase 25% while the percent aged 20–30 will decrease by 20%.
 Over 1 million people ages 90 to 100 will be working in Japan by 2030.

 Currently, about 28% of the U.S. population is 50 or older.
 Projections show that by 2025, that figure will increase to more than 35%; the number of 35–44- year-olds who are normally expected to move into senior management ranks will actually decline by 10%; and the number of U.S. workers between the ages of 45 and 54 will grow by 21%, while the number of 55 to 64-year-olds will expand by 52%.